Yunlong Mountain: The Crane-flying pavilion (放鹤亭)

-The Crane-flying Pavilion was rebuilt many times after the original one collapsed, especially in Ming and Qing Dynasty and after the 1911 Revolution.
+The Crane-flying Pavilion was rebuilt many times after the original one collapsed, especially in Ming and Qing dynasty and after the 1911 Revolution.

 To the south of the Crane-flying Pavilion, is the Crane-coming Pavilion (招鹤亭) in front of which is the Crane-drinking Spring (饮鹤泉).

 Xinghua Temple (兴化寺)

 Covering an area of 7000 sqm, the temple is one of the capitals of Buddhism in North Jiangsu.
 By climbing to the top of the mountain and going down the east slope, you will see Xinghua Temple.
-To protect a 10 m tall stone Buddha, carved in North Wei Dynasty, Xinghua Temple was built by the cliff in the Ming Dynasty to cover the big statue.
+To protect a 10 m tall stone Buddha, carved in the North Wei dynasty, Xinghua Temple was built by the cliff in the Ming dynasty to cover the big statue.
 What surprises people is that the palace covering the statue is based on only three layers of brick, but the bricks successfully hold the huge palace.

-When Xinghua Temple was rebuilt in 1993, 195 Buddhism statues made in Tang and Song Dynasty were found, which greatly contributed to research into Chinese Buddhism.
+When Xinghua Temple was rebuilt in 1993, 195 Buddhism statues made in the Tang and Song dynasty were found, which greatly contributed to research into Chinese Buddhism.
 And in 1995, Xinghua Temple was listed in the Provincial Culture Relics Protection Units in Jiangsu.